A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Introduction

-\paragraph*{Our second contribution: a framework for lower bounds under ETH} The $2^{O(n^{1-1/d})}$-time algorithms that we obtain for many problems immediately lead to the question: is it possible to obtain even faster algorithms?
-For many problems on planar graphs, and for certain problems on ball graphs the answer is no, assuming the Exponential Time Hypothesis (ETH)~\cite{ImpagliazzoP01}.
-However, these lower bound results in higher dimensions are scarce, and often very problem-specific.
-Our second contribution is a framework to obtain tight ETH-based lower bounds for problems on $d$-dimensional grid graphs (which are a subset of intersection graphs of similarly-sized fat objects).
-The obtained lower bounds match the upper bounds of the algorithmic framework.
-Our lower bound technique is based on a constructive embedding of graphs into $d$-dimensional grids, for $d\geq 3$, thus avoiding the invocation of deep results from Robertson and Seymour's graph minor theory.
-This \emph{Cube Wiring Theorem} implies that for any constant $d\ge 3$, any connected graph on $m$ edges is the minor of the $d$-dimensional grid hypercube of side length $O(m^{\frac{1}{d-1}})$ (see Theorem~\ref{thm:cubewiringminor}).
+As it turns out, we can easily derive the Cube Wiring Theorem from a result of Thompson and Kung~\cite{DBLP:conf/stoc/ThompsonK76}.
+We also prove a slightly stronger version of Cube Wiring, which may be of independnet interest.

 For $d=2$, we give a lower bound for a customized version of the \textsc{3-SAT} problem.
 Now, these results make it possible to design simple reductions for our problems using just three custom gadgets per problem; the gadgets model variables, clauses, and connections between variables and clauses, respectively.
 By invoking Cube Wiring or our custom satisfiability problem, the wires connecting the clause and variable gadgets can be routed in a very tight space.
 Giving these three gadgets immediately yields the tight lower bound in $d$-dimensional grid graphs (under ETH) for all $d\ge 2$.
 Naturally, the same conditional lower bounds are implied in all containing graph classes, such as unit ball graphs, unit cube graphs and also in intersection graphs of similarly sized fat objects.
-Similar lower bounds are known for various problems in the parameterized complexity literature\cite{MarxS14,BiroBMMR17}.
+Similar lower bounds are known for various problems in the parameterized complexity literature~\cite{MarxS14,BiroBMMR17}.
 The embedding in~\cite{MarxS14} in particular has a denser target graph than a grid hypercube, where the ``edge length'' of the cube contains an extra logarithmic factor compared to ours (see Theorem 2.17 in~\cite{MarxS14}) and thereby gives slightly weaker lower bounds.

+Moreover, our lower bound for \HC in induced grid graphs implies the same lower bound for \etsp, which turns out to be ETH-tight~\cite{BergBKK18}.